kgisl/cs8251/notes/unit5.md

 ### Reading Random Access Data

-Function fread reads a specified number of bytes from a file into memory.
+Function **fread** reads a specified number of bytes from a file into memory.
 For example,

-`fread( &client, sizeof( struct clientData ), 1, cfPtr );`
+`fread(&client, sizeof(struct clientData), 1, cfPtr);`

-reads the number of bytes determined by sizeof(struct clientData) from the file referenced by **cfPtr**, stores the data in client and returns the number of bytes read.
+reads the number of bytes determined by `sizeof(struct clientData)` from the file referenced by **cfPtr**, stores the data in client and returns the number of bytes read.
 The bytes are read from the location specified by the file position pointer.
-Function fread can read several fixed-size array elements by providing a pointer to the array in which the elements will be stored and by indicating the number of elements to be read.
+Function `fread` can read several fixed-size array elements by providing a pointer to the array in which the elements will be stored and by indicating the number of elements to be read.
 The preceding statement reads one element.

-To read more than one, specify the number of elements as fread’s third argument.
+To read more than one, specify the number of elements as **fread**’s third argument.
 Function fread returns the number of items it successfully input.
 If this number is less than the third argument in the function call, then a read error occurred.

-Figure 11.14 reads sequentially every record in the "credit.dat" file, determines whether each record contains data and displays the formatted data for records containing data.
-Function feof determines when the end of the file is reached, and the fread function transfers data from the file to the clientData structure client.
+Figure 11.14 reads sequentially every record in the "**credit.dat**" file, determines whether each record contains data and displays the formatted data for records containing data.
+Function **feof** determines when the end of the file is reached, and the **fread** function transfers data from the file to the `clientData` structure client.

 ```c